 It is not for the European winter destination.
 But I guess you figured it out if your destination goes to a cold temperature.
 For Southeast Asia and South America, these were my packing tips.

 I used packing cubes to organize my suitcase.
 I never went on a trip without using them.
 It’s super handy, keeps your suitcase in order, and gives you more space.
 You can see through the mesh what’s inside without opening the zipper.
 The packing cubes exist in three to six sets and can also be used in a backpack.

 Tops - I prefer darker colors

-- A trekking jacket – one that you can roll.
-It is a very light garment and usually includes a sack to put the coat when you coil it.
-It helps you protect from rain and cold.
-Like when we were in Antigua Guatemala in December, I’m surprised how cold it was and rains a lot.
+- A trekking jacket that you can roll is a light garment and usually includes a pocket to put the coat when you coil it.
+It really helps me from rain and cold.
+Like when I was in Antigua, Guatemala, in December, I was surprised at how cold it was.

 - Two dresses

-- Two dark shorts, one of them for the beach.
-My favorite beach short is the boardshorts from Ripcurl it dries quickly
+- Two dark shorts, one for the beach.
+My favorite beach short is the boardshorts from Ripcurl; it dries quickly.

-- One jeans pants, but if you’re going to a warm destination it can be so hot, choose light jeans.
+- One dark jeans, but if you’re going to a warm destination it can be so hot, choose a light fabric

-- One black legging, good for if you are on a long journey with a bus
+- One black legging, suitable if you are going on a long bus journey.

-- eventually, a trekking pant if you do some hiking.
+- A trekking pants if you do some hiking.